virgesmith/pico-crypto-key/README.md

 | decrypt |           23.8 |                336.0 |              43.1 |                  185.7 |       81.0 |

 ## Dependencies/prerequisites

+Both pico and pico_w boards are supported.
+The latter requires the wifi driver purely for the LED (which is connected to the wifi chip) to function. wifi and bluetooth will not be enabled.

 `pico-crypto-key` comes as a python (dev) package that provides: